pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

 You can also use the  **Tanzu Panel** to monitor your application as it's being deployed to the cluster.
 The **Tanzu Panel** shows information about the workloads in the namespace associated with your current Kubernetes context.
-On the left side it shows the workloads in the namespace, and in the center it shows the details of the Kubernetes resources for the running workloads.
+On the left side, it shows the workloads in the namespace.
+In the center, it shows the details of the Kubernetes resources for the running workloads.

 ## <a id="live-update-your-app"></a>Enable Live Update for your application